User registration

 events using one of the callbacks from CustomRegistrationCallback

 .
-In case we would want to accept the request, we can use:
+To accept the request, use:

 OneginiCustomRegistrationCallback().submitSuccessAction(data: String?)